 - Free of synthetic resins, solvents and preservatives

-silicate white: Marble powder, titanium white, talc, china clay, quartz powder
+silicate white: Marble powder, zinc sulfide, talc, china clay, quartz powder

 potassium waterglass: Potassium silicate, water